oneapi-src/oneAPI-samples/DirectProgramming/DPC++/Jupyter/oneapi-essentials-training/04_DPCPP_Sub_Groups/Readme.md

 ## Title
-DPC++ Subgroups: This is part 4 of the oneAPI essentials training series
+SYCL Subgroups: This is part 4 of the oneAPI essentials training series

 ## Requirements
 | Optimized for                       | Description